Saugatuck Gap Filler Radar Annex: History

-The AN/FPS-14 radar was removed in June 1963, to be upgraded by an Bendix AN/FPS-18 radar.
+The AN/FPS-14 radar was removed in June 1963, to be upgraded by a Bendix AN/FPS-18 radar.
 The FPS-18 was an improved design having a more refined ability to discriminate between fixed and moving targets and an output power of one megawatt, a little over twice that of the FPS-14.
 The additional power helped add definition to marginal returns, but effective range remained 48 miles due to limitations of the FST-1.
 A number of months lapsed between the removal of the old radar and installation of the new equipment.
-The AN/FPS-18 radar finally became operational on December 14, 1963, and remains in place in the equipment room today.
+The AN/FPS-18 radar finally became operational on 14 December 1963, and remains in place in the equipment room today.
 At the same time, a rigid radome was installed to protect the new antenna at the top of the tower.
 This is the iconic white ball still visible for miles in all directions.

-Control of the Saugatuck radar annex was transferred to the 752nd Radar Squadron (SAGE) on January 27, 1965, located at Empire Air Force Station, Z-34, near Empire, Michigan.
-The Saugatuck Gap Filler Annex was redesignated Z-34G and recommissioned on February 2, 1965.
-As the missile threat continued to gain priority, the 752nd received notice on March 31, 1968, that operation of all gap-fillers would terminate.
+Control of the Saugatuck radar annex was transferred to the 752nd Radar Squadron (SAGE) on 27 January 1965, located at Empire Air Force Station, Z-34, near Empire, Michigan.
+The Saugatuck Gap Filler Annex was redesignated Z-34G and recommissioned on 2 February 1965.
+As the missile threat continued to gain priority, the 752nd received notice on 31 March 1968, that operation of all gap-fillers would terminate.
 The squadron was directed to drain and flush the transmitter coolant systems, tape the doors of the equipment cabinets, and prepare the diesel generators for storage.

-On April 1, 1968, the Saugatuck Gap Filler Annex was permanently deactivated.
-After removing the diesel generator and all spare parts, the Air Force terminated its lease of the annex site effective December 31, 1968.
+On 1 April 1968, the Saugatuck Gap Filler Annex was permanently deactivated.
+After removing the diesel generator and all spare parts, the Air Force terminated its lease of the annex site effective 31 December 1968.
 Possession of the land reverted to the city of Saugatuck, which purchased the building, tower, and all the radar equipment for $250 in July 1969.

 Apparently, removal of the radar antenna had been scheduled at some point prior to Saugatuck's purchasing the radar station because, very shortly after the sale, an Air Force crew appeared and began to dismantle the radome.
 The misunderstanding was quickly straightened out and the crew reassembled the dome without removing any equipment.